4ttth/runForMeWeb/README.md

 > Create a new database named **'runforme'**
 > Import _runForMeWeb/sql/runforme.sql_ on the **'runforme'** database

-## - You should be able to access the website on localhost/index.php
+## You should now be able to access the website via localhost/index.php